 Troops to Teachers: State Offices provide participants with counseling and assistance regarding certification requirements, routes to state certification and employment leads.
 Pending availability of funds, financial assistance may be provided to eligible individuals.

 Arizona State Cemeteries: Burial in the Arizona State Veteran Cemeteries: The Southern Arizona Veterans' Cemetery is located in Sierra Vista on approximately 145 acres of land.
-The Northern Arizona Veterans' Memorial Cemetery is located in Bellemont.
+The Arizona Veteran's Memorial Cemetery at Camp Navajo is located in Bellemont.
 Veterans may choose:

 A columbaria niche (which includes an inscribed granite niche marker) or

 A full casket, in ground burial (which includes an inscribed upright grave marker and a single or double concrete crypt liner).

 Memorial bronze markers, for individuals or groups, are furnished for eligible deceased active duty Service members and Veterans whose remains are not recovered or identified, are buried at sea, donated to science or whose cremated remains have been scattered.